khrm/CronJobsToPipelines/README.md

 ## Lets start

-* Demo uses `write-file` tasks from [hub.tekton.dev](https://hub.tekton.dev/)
+* Demo covers
+1. How to re-use the tasks
+2. results
+3. runafter (To manage task run)
+4. when expression(if/else)
+5. finally(cleanup/removal)
+6. workspaces(storage)
-* Demo covers results, runafter, when expression(if/else), finally(cleanup/removal), workspaces(storage), task reusability, params(how data can be passed from one place and used in multiple places)
+7. params(how data can be passed from one place and used in multiple places)

 1. Create project
 ```